SSSD/sssd-test-suite/readme.md

 For the first time setup run `./setup.sh` within the source directory.
 This script will provision your host machine and bring up and provision the guests.

+This is a list of changes to your host machine:

+1. Install required packages
+2. Configure `dnsmasq` via `NetworkManager` to resolve all machines through DNS names.
-There are several changes that will be done to your host machine.It will be configured to use internal DNS server (only for zones managed by the server).
-It will also include `polkit` rule for `libvirt` so it does not require `root` password each time `vagrant` is used.
+3. Install `polkit` rule for `libvirt` so it does not require `root` password each time `vagrant` is used.

 ```bash